NREL/reVX/reVX/least_cost_xmission/README.md

 ```

 ### Run on-shore analysis from a config file
 The below file can be used to start a full CONUS analysis for the 1000MW power class.
+The setting `nodes` in `execution_control` will split the processing across five eagle nodes.

 ```
 {